Oblivionburn/Dirge-of-Sorrows/README.md

 <br><br>
 ## <ins>Features</ins>:
 - **Auto-battler combat**
-  - 3x3 squad formation - position in the formation effects damage dealt and received
+  - 3x3 squad formations - position in the formation effects damage dealt and received
   - No classes - characters are what they wear
 <br><br>
 - **Randomly generated Worldmap with 20 battle locations to unlock**